When Jackass debuted on MTV in 2000, the world had never seen anything quite like it.

 He followed that up with another one of him opening a beer bottle.
 "Sober since January 10th, this is how you open a beer being alone, bored, and robbed," read the clip's caption.

-At the turn of the new year, Margera took to social media to announce that he would be checking into "alcohol rehab" for the third time, writing, "I am hoping the term 3rd time is a charm is true."
-10 days later, however, he shared a lengthy eight-page letter on Instagram that revealed he was leaving the facility, deciding he'd rather go about getting sober on his own.
+At the start of 2019, Margera took to social media to announce that he would be checking into "alcohol rehab" for the third time, writing, "I am hoping the term 3rd time is a charm is true."
+Ten days later, however, he shared a lengthy eight page letter on Instagram that revealed he was leaving the facility, deciding he'd rather go about getting sober on his own.

 "By day number 5 in rehab I realized when I am bored is when I drink," Margera wrote.
 "Well in rehab I am bored 50 percent of the time so that's when I figured out that when boredom sets in and alcohol is off limits, that's when I get creative as f--k, an explosion of good ideas, exercise, skate, workout, yoga, hike, bike way more.
 Because I don't like to sit stagnant!
 (UNLESS I AM DRUNK)."